JiewitTech/nebulabus-docs/docs/en/message.md

 ## Message retry

-NebulaBus supports message retry, when the message processing fails, NebulaBus will automatically retry, the number of retries is set to 10 by default, you can set the number of retries in the Handler.
-If the number of retries exceeds the number of retries and still fails, you can process the failure message in the FallBackHandler, and the third parameter of the method is Exception, which indicates the exception information at the time of failure.
+NebulaBus supports message retry.
+When message processing fails, NebulaBus will immediately retry 3 times and then retry after the configured delay time.
+The default retry count is 10 times, and you can set the retry count in the Handler.
+When the retry attempts still fail, you can handle the failed message in FallBackHandler.
+The third parameter of this method is Exception, which represents the exception information at the time of failure.
+Please refer to the filter section for details.

 ```csharp
 protected override async Task FallBackHandler(TestMessage? message, NebulaHeader header, Exception exception)